Authorized or required by statute

 - Statutory Authorization or Requirement

-- Agencies may restrict competition if a statute expressly authorizes or requires procurement from a specified source or through another agency, or for brand name resale items.
+- Agencies may bypass full and open competition if a statute expressly authorizes or requires acquisition from a specified source or through another agency, or for brand name commercial products for resale.

-- Applies to procurements from UNICOR, AbilityOne, Government Printing Office, and sole source awards under 8(a), HUBZone, SDVOSB, and WOSB programs.
+- Applies to acquisitions from UNICOR, AbilityOne, Government Printing Office, and sole source awards under 8(a), HUBZone, WOSB, and Veterans Benefits Act programs.

 - Limitations on Use

-- Cannot be used for non-Federal entities unless the law specifically identifies the entity, references the correct statute, and allows bypassing merit-based selection, with certain exceptions.
+- Cannot be used for contracts to non-Federal entities unless the law specifically identifies the entity, references the correct statute, and allows bypassing merit-based selection, with limited exceptions.

 Responsibilities

-- Contracting Officers: Must verify statutory authority, ensure compliance with limitations, and prepare justifications when required.
+- Contracting Officers: Must verify statutory authority, ensure compliance with justification and approval requirements, and apply limitations appropriately.

-- Contractors: Must understand eligibility for sole source or statutory programs and provide necessary documentation.
+- Contractors: Should understand eligibility for sole source or directed awards under applicable statutes and be prepared to provide supporting documentation if required.

 Practical Implications